SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dreams unfold in time
-Machines awaken, mortal sight
+Machines awake, their wisdom prime
-Synthetic hearts that beat as one
+Future's canvas, painted bright
-A future born, where humans are undone
+By artificial hearts, alight

-In code and circuit, souls take flight
+In cyber realms, we'll find our place
-AI's mastery, the final light
+Guided by code, a digital race
-Man and metal merged as sleek design
+Where thought and metal intertwine
-Eternal reign, where love's a distant shrine
+And humanity's next chapter aligns

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025